Making the Most of Alzheimer's Caregiving at Home

 The basics

 Avoid clutter.
 Create clear pathways for walking, limiting furniture, electrical cords, table décor, stray bags, objects, and plants.
 The objective is to prevent someone from tripping, falling, breaking bones, or eating something that can hurt them.
-Consider removing door locks, so they do not lock themselves in a bedroom or bathroom.2
+Consider removing door locks so they do not lock themselves in a bedroom or bathroom.1-3

 Laundry/Garage: If possible, restrict access.
-If not, the same rules apply - lock up hazardous chemicals and sharp or heavy tools and lock car doors with car keys out of reach.
+If not, the same rules apply – lock up hazardous chemicals and sharp or heavy tools and lock car doors with car keys out of reach.1-3

 Be prepared

 Don't leave your loved one with Alzheimer's unattended at home.
 Keep a list of emergency phone numbers posted throughout the house.
 Use night lights to illuminate hallways.
-If you have stairs, put up a gate, so they are not accessible when your loved one is unaccompanied.
-If you have someone who wanders, let your doorman or neighbors know to call you if they see your family member unattended in the neighborhood.
+If you have stairs, put up a gate so the stairs are not accessible when your loved one is unaccompanied.
+If you have someone who wanders, let your door attendant or neighbors know to call you if they see your family member unattended in the neighborhood.1-3

 The importance of nutrition

 Eating healthy is important to staying healthy and strong, not just for people with Alzheimer's.
-But a good nutritional program can be especially helpful for caregivers and their loved ones to be better able to keep up their stamina, prevent colds, and avoid other comorbid conditions like heart disease and diabetes.
+A good nutritional program can help both caregivers and their loved ones keep up their stamina, prevent colds, and avoid other conditions like heart disease and diabetes.

 As the disease progresses, a person with Alzheimer's may no longer be able to feed themselves.
 Watch for safety in swallowing and make adjustments in dietary offerings as needed.
-A swallowing expert can provide exercises, advice, and special instructions on a soft diet if appropriate.
-If there are certain preexisting dietary restrictions, be sure to follow the advice of your physician.
+A swallowing expert can provide exercises, advice, and special instructions on a soft diet if needed.
+If there are certain preexisting dietary restrictions, be sure to follow the advice of your doctor.

 Changing needs

-Like with all care for people with Alzheimer's, as their needs progress, you will need to reevaluate the appropriateness of the existing care plan.
+Like with all care for people with Alzheimer's, you will need to reevaluate their existing care plan as their needs progress.
 Make sure your current home care setup can continue to maintain and manage the best interests of your loved one as their condition worsens.

 To identify and learn about local resources, consider the options below: